Muslim conquest of Persia: Conquest of Iranian Azerbaijan

 Sassanid fortress in Derbent, present day Dagestan, Russia.
 It fell to the Muslims in 643.

 The conquest of Iranian Azerbaijan started in 651, part of a simultaneous attack launched against Kerman and Makran in the southeast (described above), against Sistan in the northeast and against Azerbaijan in the northwest.
-Hudheifa ibn Al Yaman was assigned Azerbaijan.
-Hudheifa marched from Rey in central Persia to Zanjan, a well-fortified Persian stronghold in the north.
-The Persians came out of the city and gave battle, but Hudheifa defeated them, captured the city, and those who sought peace were granted it on the usual jizya conditions.
-From Zanjan, Hudheifa marched to Ardabil which surrendered peacefully.
-Hudheifa then continued his march north along the western coast of the Caspian Sea and captured Bab al-Abwab by force.
-At this point Hudheifa was recalled by Uthman, to be replaced by Bukair ibn Abdullah and Utba ibn Farqad.
-They were sent to carry out a two-pronged attack against Azerbaijan: Bukair along the western coast of the Caspian Sea, and Uthba into the heart of Azerbaijan.
-On his way north Bukair was halted by a large Persian force under Isfandiyar, the son of Farrukhzad.
+Hudhayfah ibn al-Yaman was assigned Azerbaijan.
+Hudhayfah marched from Rey in central Persia to Zanjan, a well-fortified Persian stronghold in the north.
+The Persians came out of the city and gave battle, but Hudhayfah defeated them, captured the city, and those who sought peace were granted it on the usual jizya conditions.
+From Zanjan, Hudhayfah marched to Ardabil which surrendered peacefully.
+Hudhayfah then continued his march north along the western coast of the Caspian Sea and captured Bab al-Abwab by force.
+At this point Hudhayfah was recalled by Uthman, to be replaced by Bukayr ibn Abdallah and Utba ibn Farqad.
+They were sent to carry out a two-pronged attack against Azerbaijan: Bukayr along the western coast of the Caspian Sea, and Utba into the heart of Azerbaijan.
+On his way north Bukayr was halted by a large Persian force under Isfandiyar, the son of Farrukhzad.
 A pitched battle was fought, after which Isfandiyar was defeated and captured.
 In return for his life, he agreed to surrender his estates in Azerbaijan and persuade others to submit to Muslim rule.
 Uthba ibn Farqad then defeated Bahram, brother of Isfandiyar.
 He too sued for peace.
 Azerbaijan then surrendered to Caliph Umar, agreeing to pay the annual jizya.

-Conquest of Armenia
+Conquest of Eastern Armenia

 View of Tbilisi, which fell to the Rashidun Caliphate in 644.

 The Muslims had conquered Byzantine Armenia in 638–639.
-Armenia, remained in Persian hands, along with Khurasan.
+Sasanian Armenia, remained in Iranian hands, along with Khorasan.
 Umar refused to take any chances; he did not consider the Persians weak, which facilitated the speedy conquest of the Persian Empire.
-Again Umar sent simultaneous expeditions to the far north-east and north-west of the Persian Empire, one to Khurasan in late 643 and the other to Armenia.
+Again Umar sent simultaneous expeditions to the far north-east and north-west of the Persian Empire, one to Khorasan in late 643 and the other to Armenia.

-Bukair ibn Abdullah was ordered to capture Tiflis.
-From Bab, on the western coast of the Caspian Sea, Bukair continued his march north.
+Bukayr ibn Abdallah was ordered to capture Tiflis.
+From Bab, on the western coast of the Caspian Sea, Bukayr continued his march north.
 Umar employed his traditional successful strategy of multi-pronged attacks.
-While Bukair was still kilometres away from Tiflis, Umar instructed him to divide his army into three corps.
-Umar appointed Habib ibn Muslaima to capture Tiflis, Abdulrehman to march north against the mountains and Hudheifa to march against the southern mountains.
+While Bukayr was still kilometres away from Tiflis, Umar instructed him to divide his army into three corps.
+Umar appointed Habib ibn Maslama to capture Tiflis, Abd al-Rahman to march north against the mountains and Hudhayfah to march against the southern mountains.
 With the success of all three missions, the advance into Armenia came to an end with the death of Umar in November 644.
 By then almost the whole of the South Caucasus was captured.